diegoami/newscollection/README.md

 This works also as a recommandation system, because it should find articles talking about related topics.

-You can copy the text of a technical article into this text page : http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com/newscollection/search.html  and find similar articles in the dataset, possibly limiting the search in a date interval.
+You can copy the text of a technical article into this text page : http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/search  and find similar articles in the dataset, possibly limiting the search in a date interval.
+From there you can copy the URL of an article in the database and see

-This comes in the form also of a Chrome plugin that can be downloaded from here: http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com/newscollection/tnaggregator-chrome-plugin.zip and installed manually under chrome://extensions.
-If the user selects the text of a tech article and clicks on the Chrome extension, a popup will appear showing the related articles that could be found in the database.
+Alternatively, you can see how articles in the database related to each other entering the url of an article in

 ### Interesting articles